tlecoz/XGPU/README.md

 - **Flexible Data Structure:**
   - `Pipeline.initFromObject` imposes no constraints on the data structure.
 You can add a `VertexAttribute` without creating a `VertexBuffer` explicitly.
 Similarly, you can include primitive types without creating a separate `UniformBuffer`.
 Each resource is defined above the shader code, resembling properties in a class.
 XGPU handles the necessary details automatically while providing customization options.

-- **Future Samples:**
-  - The plan is to include more samples illustrating the usage of multiple bindgroups to enhance clarity and provide practical insights into their application.